 2. Ride the city

 We were going to jump on the CitySightseeing red bus, but tickets cost $34 and the bus stopped at all the key places we could see from the seat of the Melbourne Bike Share bikes which are available all over the city.
 These bikes are super cool and give you way more freedom to stop where you like and cruise along the Soutbank and Docklands neighbourhoods.
-They’re also much cheaper at $3 per day, and you’ll need to dock the bike at one of the ports around the city every 30 mins, which is less efforts than it sounds.
+They’re also much cheaper at $3 per day, and you’ll need to dock the bike at one of the ports around the city every 30 mins, which is less effort than it sounds.
 They’ve even got an app you can use to find the nearest docking station.
 This was one of my favourite things we did in the city.
+However, if you’re looking to visit all of the tourist attractions, then it might be worth looking into hiring a car for the duration of your trip.
+Whilst driving around the city, you might notice how busy Melbourne is.
+Parking the car might look like a problem, but Parkhound can help you find and book parking spaces, allowing you to enjoy the city and attractions without having to stress about parking.

 3. Check out the street art